McPringle/komunumo/README.md

 We have set ourselves the goal of implementing all important [Meetup](https://www.meetup.com/) functions for communities in *Komunumo*.
 We strive for full compatibility with the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) to ensure smooth data exchange with [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(social_network)), [Mobilizon](https://en.wikipedia.org/wiki/Mobilizon), and other services using the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) protocol.

+## Versioning

+*Komunumo* follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
+Version numbers are structured as `MAJOR.MINOR.PATCH`:

+- **MAJOR** versions introduce incompatible API or data changes,
+- **MINOR** versions add functionality in a backwards-compatible manner,
+- **PATCH** versions include backwards-compatible bug fixes.

+This versioning scheme applies to the public API, database schema, and plugin interfaces.
+We aim to keep upgrades predictable and manageable.
+Breaking changes, new features, and fixes are documented in the [CHANGELOG.md](./CHANGELOG.md) and in the [release notes](https://github.com/McPringle/komunumo/releases).

 ## Contributing

 You can find a lot of information on how you can contribute to *Komunumo* in the separate file [CONTRIBUTING.md](CONTRIBUTING.md).
 A curated list of contributors is available in the file [CONTRIBUTORS.md](CONTRIBUTORS.md).